 Radiator & AIO

 You can use a radiator with the support of an AIO pump.
 Which can cool down your CPU leaving the interior clean, Instead of a giant heatsink PC.
-AIO is an often used component nowadays for increasing aesthetics in PC interiors.
+AIO coolers are an often used component nowadays for increasing aesthetics in PC interiors.

 The liquid cooler is another great alternative to the heatsink that makes your chassis interior look elegant, plus it offers better cooling than the heatsink.
 You must keep in mind that liquid cooling is an expensive choice.